 Ahhhh yes, that lightened up version of mashed potatoes that we all WANT to be as good, but somehow always seems to be a disappointment.
 Well, not anymore.
 With the help of the Instant Pot, you can make rich, thick, mashed cauliflower.

-The first time I heard about mashed cauliflower, I was so. excited.
+The first time I heard about this keto side dish I was so. excited.

-I LOVE my Cauliflower Alfredo Sauce, so surely mashed cauliflower would be just as good?
+I LOVE my Cauliflower Alfredo Sauce, so surely this would be just as good?